MohamedGira/minix/readme.md

 The default scheduling policy of minix is **multi-priority round robin queue** .
 This policy ensures that no process shall consume the CPU for long time, processes which do so will be punished by lowering its priority, and processes who will act ideally will be rewarded by moving them up to a higher priority queue.

-The file responsible for scheduling the newly created processes is schedule.c, located in ***“/usr/src/servers/sched/”***  in minix 3.2.1 and ***/usr/src/minix/servers/sched*** in Minix 3.4 , the functions inside these file are called whenever a:
+The file responsible for scheduling the newly created processes is schedule.c, located in ***“/usr/src/servers/sched/”***  in minix 3.2.1, ***“/minix/minix/servers/sched/”***  in minix 3.3 (this repository), and  ***/usr/src/minix/servers/sched*** in Minix 3.4 , the functions inside these file are called whenever
-1. Process is created
+1. a process is created
-2. Process finished its quantum
+2. a process finished its quantum
-3. Process is finished
+3. a process is finished

 The functions responsible for this is as following, respectively:
 1.	do_start_scheduling()